One of every 113 people in the world is a refugee.

 El Paso, Texas

-More than 65,000 migrants have traveled through El Paso since January.
-In a single week in May, the U.S. Border Patrol released some 6,600 asylum seekers to more than 20 migrant hospitality centers.
+More than 65,000 migrants have traveled through El Paso in the last year.
+In a single week, the U.S. Border Patrol released some 6,600 asylum seekers to more than 20 migrant hospitality centers.
 That meant they were legally allowed to travel withinthe United States.
-But most were hungry, tired and had bad coughs.
+But most were hungry, tired and sick.

 The hospitality centers offer migrants a welcoming place to rest, shower, get clean clothes, food and water, medical services and more.
 United Way of El Paso County is leading the way to build volunteer capacity to support the centers.
 Volunteers handle check-in and check-out; prepare and serve meals; organize all in-kind donations of clothes, toiletries, food and more; arrange travel with sponsors; clean the resting and sleeping areas; and drive families and individuals to the bus station and the airport to meet up with their sponsors.
 This community has come together around migrants.